Instance-JS/Instance/docs/tags.md

 > A tag is classified as an 'acronym' if it matches one of these 3 rules, in order of semantic hierarchy:
 >
 >1. **Formal Specificity:** Its individual letters map one-to-one with its fully expanded 'formal' name: (`<LI>` -> 'List Item', `<SVG>` -> 'Scalable Vector Graphic').
->   Tagnames that can be considered abbreviations or shorthand do not qualify.
+>Tagnames that can be considered abbreviations or shorthand do not qualify.
+>1.b: If Rule 1 is subjective, default to Rule 2.
 >
 >3. **Orthographic Dominance:**: The tag is 'unpronounceable' in natural language (English), forcing you to enunciate each letter: (`<DFN>`: 'D-F-N' [acronym]), (`<del>`: `Del` [not an acronym])
 >